erroronline1/3dprintcheatsheet/readme.md

 ### sd card can not be read
 small plastic parts broke off and clogged the card reader. cleaned and used another card

-### rattling noises on on of the z-axis stepper motors
+### sudden rattling noises on one of the z-axis stepper motors, x-tilt, prints failing
-connection issue. for some reason the cable connector had other plans. pushed everything together
+connection issue. for some reason the cable connector had other plans. pushed everything back together. it's not always a broken motor or driver.

 ![stepper cable connection](./assets/steppercable.png)